Apple Card: Everything you need to know about Apple's new credit card

 What happens if I miss a payment?

-Apple won't slap you with a charge you a penalty if you miss a payment, but it isn't clear what happens in the case of truancy or multiple missed payments.
+Apple won't slap you with a penalty if you miss a payment, but it isn't clear what happens in the case of truancy or multiple missed payments.

 Is Apple Card secure?